sjdemartini/graphene-django-permissions/CONTRIBUTING.md

 $ git push --tags
 ```

-GitHub Actions will then deploy to PyPI if tests pass.
+GitHub Actions will then publish to PyPI if tests pass.